revoltez/Blocksharp/README.md

 # Blocksharp
-a fully implemented Blockchain based on the Actor model using Akka.net.
+Actor based, horizontally scalabale Blockchain using Akka.net.

-this Blockchain is generic meaning it can be used for multiple purposes, such as voting or a cryptocurrency or any form of decentralized app
+This Blockchain aims to provide an easy way to create blockchains by simply injecting your own actor that should represent the blockchain runtime or in other words(the blockchain state transition function)

-this Blockchain uses PBFT (practical byzantine fault tolerance) consensus Algorithm
+This Blockchain uses pBFT (practical byzantine fault tolerance) consensus Algorithm
+> __Note__
+*this project is still under heavy development*
 # why not OOP
   Designing big scalable distributed systems requires a model that is distributed by default.

-  The traditional object-oriented programming paradigm makes it harder to create such systems and raises huge and big problems, we summarized them as the Three   illusions which are the following:
+  The traditional object-oriented programming paradigm makes it harder to create such systems and raises huge and big problems, more detailed informations can be found here [What Problems Does the Actor Model Solve?](https://getakka.net/articles/intro/what-problems-does-actor-model-solve.html)
-  - the illusion of encapsulation
-  - the illusion of shared memory
-  - the illusion of call stack

-  more detailed informations can be found here https://getakka.net/

 ## tools
 - Entity core as the ORM (object relational mapper)